Doncic scores 24 on return, Mavericks hold off Spurs 102-98 - WHIZ News

-Doncic finished with 10 rebounds and eight assists and barely missed adding to his NBA-leading total of eight triple doubles.
+He had missed the previous four games because of a sprained right ankle.
+Doncic scored a game-high 24 points as the Mavericks beat the San Antonio Spurs 102-98.
+He finished with 10 rebounds and eight assists and barely missed adding to his NBA-leading total of eight triple doubles.
 He last had played on Dec.
-14 against Miami, when he sprained his right ankle.
+14 against Miami.

+Against San Antonio, Doncic played 32:39, about half a minute more than his season average.

 San Antonio rallied from a 102-85 deficit by scoring the game’s final 13 points.
 After Doncic missed two free throws, the Spurs’ Derrick White missed a 3-point attempt with six seconds left and Doncic got the rebound.